12 Great Ways to Use Coaching Tools & Exercises in Your Practice - and Why!

 12. And of Course You Can Use Coaching Tools and Exercises To Develop Yourself!

-[1] Our tools are not licensed to be given away or resold online eg. as a newsletter sign-up gift.
+[1] Our tools license does not allow our tools to be given away or resold online eg. as a newsletter sign-up gift.
 See our legal terms here.
 However, you can obviously use your own tools and exercises however you like!
 And developing your OWN tools helps you develop your expertise, and coaching offerings.

 If you liked this article on how to use coaching tools & exercises, you may also like: